navi-language/website/learn.md

 Use `do ... catch` statement to catch an error.

-- The `do` block, you must use `try` keyword before the all functions that can throw an error.
+- In the `do` block, you must use `try` keyword before all functions that can throw an error.
-- The `catch` block use to match an error interface, it can have multiple `catch` blocks to match different error types.
+- The `catch` block is used to match an error interface, it can have multiple `catch` blocks to match different error types.
 - And the `finally` block is optional, it will always be executed.

-Every types that implement the `error` method can be used as an `error` interface.
+Every type that implements the `error` method can be used as an `error` interface.

 ```nv,ignore
 use std.io;